 Clyde Park: Brock Peterson, football: Peterson’s name is sprinkled all over the state 8-Man record books for his performances from 2013-16.
 His 4,779 total yards rank seventh all time and his back-to-back 1,803 yards in 2016 and 1,539 in 2015 rank ninth and 10th.
 Peterson gained most of his yards on the ground, amassing 4,249 over his career, good for third all-time in the state.
 He once rushed for 382 in a single game.
 A standout in track as well, Peterson went on to play for Rocky Mountain College.

 Cohagen: Bobby Brooks (Kramer), rodeo: Bobby Brooks Kramer was a National Cowgirl Hall of Famer who lived in worked on a 150,000-acre ranch with her husband, Bud, a Montana Cowboy Hall of Fame inductee and uncle of NFL Hall of Famer Jerry Kramer, a Jordan native.
 In 1989, she was one of two women chosen for the Great Montana Centennial Cattle Drive.
 Brooks has six American Quarter Horse Association (AQHA) all-around championships to her name and is featured in the documentaries "I'll Ride That Horse" and "The Last Stronghold".
-She died in 2005 at age 91.
+Brooks became a pilot to round up wayward horses on the family’s vast and later won air races.
+In 2000, she was inducted into the National Cowgirls Hall of Fame.
+A native of Terry, she died in 2005 at age 91.

 Colstrip: Chris Currier, wrestling: A trail blazer in a prominent wrestling family, Currier laid the groundwork by winning four consecutive state championships -- becoming only the eighth Montanan to do so at the time -- and taking his fourth in 1994 at 130 pounds when the Colts were still in Class A. He didn't slow down in college, winning the 1999 NCAA Division II crown at 149 pounds for Southern Colorado.
 Currier was a Little Sullivan Award finalist that year.
 He also placed eighth in the 1994 national Greco-Roman tournament.
 Currier's brother Codey won two state titles and his nephews, Gage, Clayton, Jackson and Oden also are accomplished wrestlers; Clayton and Jackson followed their his uncle's footsteps by winning four state crowns.